fisodd/www-fisodd-com/content/post/coding-style.rst

    Seriously, don't do that.

-Civilizations spent hundreds of years perfecting the art of written communication in book form and newspapers.
+Civilizations spent hundreds of years perfecting the art of written communication in book form and later in journals and newspapers.
 One of the lessons learned was that the layout greatly affects how the reader absorbs the content.
-Do not forget this lesson just because the display is glass not paper.
+Do not forget this lesson just because the display is made of glass rather than paper.

 The reader uses the visual cues of whitespace to pick up patterns in the material.